jrg94/class-notes/Notes/2022 Spring/ANTHR 5650/Readings/Vivanco (2017).md

   - Jot down intuitions
   - Jot down questions that you have
 - Always practice note taking
+- Grow your descriptive vocabulary

+### "Head Notes": Remembering, Elaborating, and Filling in from Memory

+- A return to the scene where you incorporate things you remeber later

+### Notes on Spoken and Nonverbal Communication

+- Use as much of the actual phrasing as possible
+- Don't forget to include body language, facial expressions, etc.

+### Other Notes

+- Sketches: vivid details of a scene
+- Episodes: chronological events
+- Tales: a combination of episodes and sketches
+- Also, ethnographers collect documents as well

 ### Thoughts

 - The more I read about anthropology, the more it reminds me of programming
 - This idea of the future self is so prevalent in development

+## Chapter 5: Observing